 The Supreme Court on July 1, 2022 sharply cut back the Environmental Protection Agency’s ability to reduce the carbon output of existing power plants.
 “The Supreme court rule undermines EPA’s authority to protect people from climate pollution at a time when all evidence shows we must take action with great urgency”, Said Vickie Patton – counsel for Environmental Defense Fund.

-There has been much conversation about the power of Organic, Sustainable and Regenerative agriculture.
-We are working towards adding more regenerative practices here at Whole Circle Farms.
-In the next few months, I hope to have several conversations and share some of our practices becoming a regenerative farm.
+There has been much conversation about the power of organic, sustainable and regenerative agriculture.
+Together with other like-minded farmers, we are working towards adding more regenerative practices here at Whole Circle Farms.
+With this purpose in mind, I hope to have several conversations and share some of our practices becoming a regenerative farm.

 As soil health improves, input requirements may decrease, and crop yields may increase as soils are more resilient against extreme weather and harbor fewer pests and pathogens.

 Finding a solution to combat climate change must include a change in our conventional agricultural system from one that depletes our soil to one that regenerates it.
-We must move away from our current soil eroding farming practices and instead return the animal to the land in a managed way to improve soil health.
+Henceforth, we must move away from our current soil eroding farming practices and instead return the animal to the land in a managed way to improve soil health.
 We must work with nature not against it.
-We need to return to farming back before industrial farming became the norm.
-We could say let’s farm like our grandfathers did.
+To do that, we need to return to farming back before industrial farming became the norm.
+We could say, “Let’s farm like our grandparents did!”

 On a lighter note, we have our 2022 hemp crop planted and as we had incessant rain our crop was planted nearly 6 weeks late.
 Funny that our hemp growers license from the Dept. of Agriculture was 6 months late!
 Our Northern Harrier had 4 chicks and they all seem to be feisty and fighting for the mice in our fields.
-And now July is here we are busy at several markets in Bend, Portland and Silverton.
+We get to see them in action once in a while.
+Meanwhile July is here we are busy at several markets in Oregon, including Bend, Portland and Silverton.
 If you haven’t yet check us out on Facebook or Instagram and you can see our farm-acy in the field and our farm in all it’s glory due to the record breaking rains.